Market intelligence for international student recruitment from ICEF

 In 2024, the first year under Canada's current cap on new international student enrolments, the total number of new study permits issued was 267,890 – a roughly -48% reduction from 2023 levels and nearly 100,000 study permits below the official IRCC target for the year.

 There is every indication that that pattern is continuing, and indeed worsening, through the first seven months of 2025.
-There is a steady stream of reports from agents and students of extended processing times, and that more study permit applications are being declined this year.
+The year has been marked by a steady stream of reports from agents and students of extended processing times, and that more study permit applications are being declined this year.

 As we noted recently, both processing times and approval rates vary from market to market and by level of study, but the overarching observation is of a study permit system that is hindered by processing capacity and by a more restrictive approach to assessing study permit applications.